vitejs/vite/docs/guide/api-vite-environment.md

 console.log(server.environments.ssr.moduleGraph)
 ```

 Most of the time, the current `environment` instance will be available as part of the context of the code being run so the need to access them through `server.environments` should be rare.
-For example, inside plugin hooks the enviornment is exposed as part of the `PluginContext`, so it can be accessed using `this.environment`.
+For example, inside plugin hooks the environment is exposed as part of the `PluginContext`, so it can be accessed using `this.environment`.

 A dev environment is an instance of the `DevEnvironment` class: